annakins/Katana/README.md

   <summary>
 When does it actually start (click for a hint)?
   </summary>
-When you talk to Katana after reaching a certain relationship level, you should see the dialogue option, "Katana, I..."
+You need her mystical feather and summon spell to trigger the quest's script to start, which you can get by talking to her in an inn after recruitment.
+After reaching a certain relationship level, you should see the dialogue option: "Katana, I..."
 </details>